tinkerbell/tink/docs/concepts.md

  - Kibana
  - NGINX

-It is upto you if you would like to divide these components into multiple servers.
+It is up to you if you would like to divide these components into multiple servers.

 ### Worker